Time for Art was set up by Sarah Moncrieff following many years of providing art workshops for children at Empire des Enfants in Senegal.

 The workshops enable participants to enjoy the act of being creative, explore their creativity, put their troubles on one side, and work with their friends in an absorbing and fulfilling activity.

-Workshops are participatory and inclusive.
-They bring people together in a non-judgmental way and allow for exploration of identity and mutual acceptance and encouragement.
+Workshops bring people together in a non-judgmental way and allow for exploration of identity, mutual acceptance and encouragement.

-The workshops are aimed at groups of persons in institutions or for other reasons denied access to art in their ordinary lives.
-For example, young people in care, street children, adults and children awaiting refugee status, young offenders and prisoners.
+The workshops are aimed at groups of persons in institutions or for other reasons those who have limited access to art in their ordinary lives.
+For example, young people in challenging circumstances, children in care, street children, prisoners, adults and children awaiting refugee status and people experiencing fragile mental health.

 In May 2020, Time for Art became a registered charity under number 1189470